kengz/aiva/README.md

 # JARVIS

 A JARVIS for your team - your most powerful bot and loyal butler.
 Jarvis was originally built for **GLOBAL_HACKERS** as our smart, humorous and [sentient](#chat) team assistant.

 The most popular and powerful features for us include *todo, reminder, memes, search, and a machine learning module.* See the [design](#design) and all the [features](#features).

+## Next version

+**The next version** *of Jarvis is under development in a separate private repo.
+To prevent potential copyright issues the name will be changed away from JARVIS too.*

+##### New features

+1. graph knowledge base for a powerful brain
+1. internal chrono
+1. easier setup and deployment
+1. better help menu
+1. smarter interaction
+1. unit tests
+1. extendable scripts (potentially polyglottic)

 ## Installation